AltayYuzeir/Shiny_Score_keeper/README.md

 <img src="user_interface.png" align="center" width=100% height=400 alt="" />

 # Setup
-Option 1: Hosted locally (Recommended)
+Option 1: Hosted locally (Easiest setup)
 1. Download all provided files.
 2. Download and install the [shinyShortcut](https://cran.r-project.org/web/packages/shinyShortcut/README.html) package and follow the instructions.
 3. Run the _shinyShortcut_ command.
 You will get a standalone .VBS executable file which can be executed without R or RStudio being open.